 - Large Sidebar: The Marvin Sidebar allows for almost any item, including Smart Lists, Pinned Tasks, Categories, Projects, Habits, and even links to external web pages.

 - Mini Calendar: The Calendar allows for jumping to specific days and months.

-To plan my week, I use Marvin’s Weekly Scheduler, which includes access to my Master List of tasks (not shown in the screenshot) and task filters and Smart Lists, which I will talk about later.
+To plan my week, I use Marvin’s Weekly Scheduler, which includes access to my Master List of tasks (not shown in the screenshot) and task filters, and Smart Lists, which I will discuss later.

-Note: the week view doesn’t show all my tasks, because Marvin allows for creating Global Filters for filtering out certain tasks and categories I don’t want shown in this article.
+Note: the week view doesn’t show all my tasks because Marvin allows for creating Global Filters for filtering out certain tasks and categories I don’t want to be shown in this article.

 Weekly Scheduler Features

 - I use the Weekly Scheduler to add and move around tasks.
 Marvin allows for filtering out Calendar Events and completed tasks for the week.

 - The togglable left panel includes links to Smart Lists, Scheduled items, projects, and Master List of Categories.
 This panel is a way to help fill up my schedule for the week.

 - Time Tracker: as I’m writing this article, I chose to have Marvin track how much time I working on this particular task.
 Marvin includes a couple of timers, including a Pandora timer.

 Another nifty Marvin strategy is called Day Planning.